Is your favorite brand of ammo out of stock and you’re wondering what to buy instead?

 1. Federal Premium

-Federal Premium Ammunition has been around in one form or another since the 1920s, and they’ve become one of the premier ammunition manufacturers during that time.
+This company has been around in one form or another since the 1920s.
+And Federal Premium Ammunition has become one of the premier ammunition manufacturers during that time.

 They’re so prolific, you’re almost guaranteed to find Federal ammo on the shelf just about anywhere ammo is sold (assuming the panic buyers haven’t snapped it all up).